-Let’s March for the dead: Where is the justice for the late Mills?
+Let’s march for the dead: Where is the justice for the late Mills?

 Regrettably, though, the Mahama administration was in power for more than four years following the demise and burial of the late President Mills and could not bother to take care of our former president’s tomb.

-If you may recall, a few years ago, some family members of the late Mills bemoaned the appalling state of the late President Mills’s Mausoleum, popularly known as Asomdwee Park.
+If you may recall, a few years ago, some family members of the late Mills bemoaned the appalling state of the late President Mills’ Mausoleum, popularly known as Asomdwee Park.

 But for Koku Anyidoho’s unwavering lobbying and the Akufo-Addo administration’s foresightedness, the late Mills Mausoleum would have been used as a refuse dump.